 - Davidtz also managed to score roles in films such as Bridget Jones’s Diary, The Girl With The Dragon Tattoo,

-- Pam Ferris would often stay in character when the director called cut in an attempt to scare the children on set so that their fear of Miss Trunchbull would be genuine when the camera was rolling.
+- Pam Ferris often stayed in character when the director called cut to scare the children on set so that their fear of Miss Trunchbull would be genuine when the camera was rolling.

-- Ferris suffered a number of injuries during filming – the scene which saw her beaten up by blackboard dusters sent her to hospital twice. – She got a big chunk of chalk dust in her eye so she had to go to hospital to have it washed out.”
+- Ferris suffered several injuries during filming – the scene which saw her beaten up by blackboard dusters sent her to the hospital twice. – She got a big chunk of chalk dust in her eye, so she had to go to the hospital to wash it out.”

 - Miss Trunchbull wasn’t the only child-terrorizing role Pam Ferris took on.
 Ferris also played the dreadful Aunt Marge in ‘Harry Potter and the Prisoner of Azkaban.’

-- Miss Trunchbull thought it was a snake – actually, it was a newt.
-A real life newt that crawled all over Pam Ferris’s body.
-(Rather her than us…) “His name was Mr Speaker and we looked after him very well,”
+- Miss Trunchbull thought it was a snake it was a newt.
+A real-life newt that crawled all over Pam Ferris’s body.
+(Rather her than us…) “His name was Mr Speaker, and we looked after him very well,”

-- Near the end of the film, Matilda tells Miss Honey about the speed of a mouse’s beating heart.
-This is a subtle reference to another book by Roald Dahl, The Witches, in which the protagonist and his grandmother have the same discussion.
+- Matilda tells Miss Honey about a mouse’s heartbeat at the film’s end.
+In The Witches, the protagonist and his grandmother had the same conversation.

-- Several times in the film, the word “twit” is used by Harry Wormwood and Ms. Trunchbull.
-This could be a reference to a book called “The Twits” by Roald Dahl who wrote the book this movie is based upon.
+- The word “twit” is used several times in the film by Harry Wormwood and Ms Trunchbull.
+This could be a reference to a book called “The Twits” by Roald Dahl, who wrote the book this movie is based upon.

-- MATILDA NEARLY DIED and not at the hands of Miss Trunchbull.
+- MATILDA NEARLY DIED, and not at the hands of Miss Trunchbull.
 In an earlier version of the book, Dahl killed off his rebellious, unruly heroine at the end of the book.
 That incarnation of Matilda was a terrible little girl who was always playing tricks on people and used her powers to help her teacher fix a horse race.
 In the end, she dies.
-Looks like all that rewriting was for the best.
+It looks like all that rewriting was for the best.

 - DAHL HAD TO WRITE MATILDA TWICE.

-- child actor, Jimmy Karz, didn’t even like chocolate cake!
-In fact, they had a spit bucket for him to the side.
+- Child actor, Jimmy Karz, didn’t even like chocolate cake!
+They had a spit bucket for him to the side.